isyul/VotingBloKc/README.md

 <br>

-# Hardhat-Tailwind-NextJs Ethers Starter Kit
+# Student Council Election Voting Platform
-Speedily develope your decentralized application with this NextJs starter kit for free.
-It has Redux-Toolkit, NextJs 13, React 18, Hardhat, EthersJs, Tailwind, etc.
+Secure and transparent voting platform for student council elections built with blockchain technology.
+This application uses NextJS 13, React 18, Hardhat, EthersJS, and Tailwind CSS to provide a modern and secure voting experience.

 Follow the steps below to download, install, and run this project.